gillianyost/TinyFeetServer/readMe.md

-This is the Tiny Feet server Flask app and sqlalchemy ORM
+This is the Tiny Feet server Flask app and sqlalchemy ORM.
+This app will serve html templates and connect to the Tiny Feet database to deliver content for the Tiny Feet project. www.tinyfeettoolkit.com